Using TypeScript with the GraphQL API

 codegen wizard

-1. Install additional plugins with the following command
+1. Install additional plugins with the following command.

 npm install @graphql-codegen/client-preset @graphql-codegen/typescript @graphql-codegen/typescript-react-apollo @graphql-codegen/typescript-resolvers